-I hope you have a great month as we head into the holiday season!
-Please review some additional highlights from the Village meetings and activities below.
+I hope you and your family have a wonderful holiday season and have a Happy New Year!
+Please review some additional highlights from the November Village Meeting and activities below.

 Food Drive-Volunteer Corps

-Please continue to help those in need as we enter the holiday season!
-Donate non-perishable food items today!
+It is not too late to participate!
+Please continue to help those in need this holiday season!
+Donate non-perishable food items today at Village Hall!

 Public Hearings & Laws for Consideration at the Board of Trustees Meeting